hvzick/Pixel-Cart/README.md

 ### Completing a Purchase

-1. Click the "Complete Purchase" button in the cart
+1. Click the "Pay" button in the cart
 2. A success toast will confirm the transaction
 3. Purchased items are permanently removed from the gallery
 4. Changes persist across page refreshes